Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases.

 When you have a device with multiple adapters, it is possible to use them to connect to different networks at the same time.

-I’m not really sure where this would come in useful in a home network setup, but I guess you it would be possible to connect your device to both your main network and your guest network simultaneously if you really wanted to.
+I’m not really sure where this would come in useful in a home network setup, but I guess it would be possible to connect your device to both your main network and your guest network simultaneously if you really wanted to.

 Making use of both network cards to connect to different networks may not be terribly useful in itself, but there are some advantages that come with using them.